ThemeMountain/docs/source/_sartre/sections/header.blade.md

 ## Customisation

-You can easily change the looks of a header by changing its background, menu items, spacing, and logo image.

 ### Menu Items

 Menu items are simple links that can be styled with inline CSS.
 Learn more about the [email navigation component in Acorn](https://thememountain.github.io/acorn/components/navigation.html).